Daishōmaru Shōgo: Career

 As is the tradition for many sumo wrestlers, on the occasion of his promotion to jūryō he changed his ring name from his surname to Daishōmaru.
 The characters for his ring name consisted of the character for large, the first character in his given name, and the character for circle, which can also signify a win.
 His jūryō debut in May 2015 did not meet expectations however, and a 6–9 result sent him back to makushita.
 This relegation seemed to put a fire under him, and in the following July tournament he took the always strongly contested makushita championship with a perfect 7–0 record with two days remaining in the tournament.
 He re-entered jūryō in September at a higher rank than previously, jūryō 8.
 Though he only managed to repeat his 6–9 record of his previous appearance, his higher ranking allowed him to avoid relegation as had happened previously.
 In his next two tournaments in November 2015 and January 2016 he gave very strong performances of 12–3 and 10-5 and was promoted to the top flight makuuchi division for the March tournament.

 Though many wrestlers have a losing record in their top division debut, Daishōmaru managed an 8–7, followed by a 9–6 performance for the May tournament.
 In September 2017 he was on the tournament leaderboard at the halfway stage with a 7–1 record, although he finished on 10–5.
 Daishōmaru reached his highest rank to date of maegashira 5 in the July 2018 tournament.
 However, after a run of poor results he was demoted back to jūryō after the January 2019 tournament.
 After four tournaments in jūryō he won promotion back to makuuchi for the November 2019 tournament, but a 5–10 record saw him demoted to jūryō once again, and he has not returned to makuuchi as of September 2021.

+During the July 2026 tournament, Daishōmaru announced his retirement after posting a losing record.
+At his press conference, he stated that he had reached his physical limits and said that his favorite match was the one against Ōsunaarashi on the final day of the March 2016 tournament.